PenFed Power Cash Rewards Card Review

 Here’s the emoji-illustrated guide to the PenFed cashback card: Pay no annual fee (😃) and earn a flat 1.5% on all your purchases (😶).
 However, if you’re a current or former member of the military — or willing to open a checking account (😞) and do what it takes to avoid the $10 monthly service fee (😖) — this becomes a 2% unlimited-cashback-on-everything card (😍).

-The basics: PenFed Honors Advantage Member earn 2% cash back on all purchases.
-Non-member earn 1.5% cash back.
-0% promo APR on balance transfers for 12 months (3% fee applies); after that a nonvariable APR of 17.99% applies.
+The basics: PenFed Honors Advantage Members earn 2% cash back on all purchases.
+Non-members earn 1.5% cash back.
+Introductory 0% balance transfer APR for 12 months on balance transfers made within the first 90 days after account opening.
+(Subject to credit approval; 3% transfer fee applies.)
 Earn a $100 bonus statement credit when you spend $1,500 in the first 90 days.

 PenFed Power Cash Rewards pros and cons